Vladimir Zelenbaba: Central Asia

-After his brief stint in Ukraine, to went to Kazakhstan to play with FC Kaisar in the Kazakhstan Premier League.
+After his brief stint in Ukraine, he went to Kazakhstan to play for FC Kaisar in the Kazakhstan Premier League.
 He remained in the first division the following season by signing with rivals FC Ordabasy.
 Following his two-year stint in Central Asia, he returned to the Serbian second division to sign with FK Zemun in 2010.
 He would appear in 3 matches with Zemun.
-In 2011, he went to the southern Caucasus region to play with Kapaz PFK in the Azerbaijan Premier League.
+In 2011, he went to the southern Caucasus region to play for Kapaz PFK in the Azerbaijan Premier League.
 In total, he played in 10 matches and departed from the club after one season.

 Waterloo

 In 2012, he went overseas to North America to sign with SC Waterloo Region in the Canadian Soccer League.
 He re-signed with Waterloo for the 2013 season.
-He managed to reach the CSL Championship final with Waterloo where they defeated Kingston FC with Zelenbaba contributing two goals.
+He managed to reach the CSL Championship final with Waterloo, where they defeated Kingston FC, with Zelenbaba contributing two goals.

 After the conclusion of the CSL season, he played the winter months in Europe with NK Travnik of the Premier League of Bosnia and Herzegovina.
 Throughout his stint with Travnik, he featured in 3 matches.
 He departed from Travnik after a single season to return to Waterloo.
-In 2015, he made his second championship final appearance where Waterloo was defeated by Toronto Croatia.
+In 2015, he made his second championship final appearance, where Waterloo was defeated by Toronto Croatia.

 Following a short absence from Waterloo, he returned for the 2017 season.
-He re-signed with Waterloo for the 2018 season and featured in the opening round of the playoffs where he recorded a goal against the Serbian White Eagles which advanced the club to the next round.
-The club was eliminated in the second round to FC Vorkuta.
-The 2019 season marked his final year with the club where he helped the team secure a postseason berth by finishing third in the First Division.
+He re-signed with Waterloo for the 2018 season and featured in the opening round of the playoffs, where he recorded a goal against the Serbian White Eagles, which advanced the club to the next round.
+The club was eliminated in the second round by FC Vorkuta.

+The 2019 season marked his final year with the club, where he helped the team secure a postseason berth by finishing third in the First Division.
+In the preliminary round of the 2019 playoffs, Waterloo would defeat the Serbs in a penalty shootout.
+Their playoff journey ended in the next round after a defeat by FC Ukraine United.

 Asia

-For the 2016 season, Waterloo was temporarily relegated to the second division and as a result, Zelenbaba returned to Asia to play with Bangkok F.C. of the Thai Division 1 League.
+For the 2016 season, Waterloo was temporarily relegated to the league's second division, and as a result, Zelenbaba returned to Asia to play with Bangkok F.C. of the Thai Division 1 League.
 After a brief stint in Thailand, he returned to Serbia to join OFK Balkan Mirijevo.